Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Threads/Kernel level thread.md

 * Instead of thread table in each process, the kernel itself has thread table that keeps track of all the threads in the system.
 * here threads are managed and scheduled directly by the OS kernel.
 * Here kernel is responsible for creating, scheduling and managing threads.
-* OS kernel provides s
+* OS kernel provides system call to create and manage threads